unkhz/almost-static-site/README.md

-includes        | Include the contents of child pages in the content area below this page (with anchors) filter          | Like includes, but with tag cloud filter selection menu filter.params   | Params array defines the parameters to create tag cloud filters for
+includes        | Include the contents of child pages in the content area below this page (with anchors) filter          | Like includes, but with tag cloud filter selection menu filter.params   | Params array defines the parameters to create tag cloud filters for *.initialLimit  | Initial limit of includes, after which new includes are added based on scroll position